Joint Deformations of Manifolds, Coherent Sheaves and Sections: Descent of Deligne groupoids

 with face morphisms $\delta_i\colon L_{n-1}\to L_n$, $0\le i\le n$, we have the associated semicosimplicial Deligne groupoids

 that is a semicosimplicial object in the category of functor from $\Art_{\K}$ to $\Grpd$ and we can consider its descent groupoid $\Tot(\Del_L)\colon \Art_{\K}\to \Grpd$.

 Let us denote by $\Tot(L)$ the Thom--Whitney totalization of the semicosimplicial DG-Lie algebra $L$.
-We refer to \cite{FIM,LMDT} for its explicit construction; here, we just recall some basic properties that will be used in this paper. \begin{enumerate} \item $\Tot(L)$ is a DG-Lie algebra and $H^*(\Tot(L))\cong H^*(\Tot^{\Pi}C(L))$, where
+We refer to \cite{FIM,LMDT} for its explicit construction; here, we just recall some basic properties that will be used in this paper. \begin{enumerate}\itemsep=0pt \item[(1)] $\Tot(L)$ is a DG-Lie algebra and $H^*(\Tot(L))\cong H^*\bigl(\Tot^{\Pi}C(L)\bigr)$, where

-is the cochain double complex associated to $L$ \cite[Section 1.2.6]{weibel}. \item $\Tot$ is an exact functor from the category of semicosimplicial DG-Lie algebras to the category of DG-Lie algebras. \end{enumerate}
+is the cochain double complex associated to $L$ \cite[Section 1.2.6]{weibel}. \item[(2)] $\Tot$ is an exact functor from the category of semicosimplicial DG-Lie algebras to the category of DG-Lie algebras. \end{enumerate}

-According to Hinich's Theorem on descent of Deligne groupoids \cite{Hinich}, if every $L_i$ is concentrated in nonnegative degrees, then there exists an equivalence of groupoids $\Del_{\Tot(L)}\cong \Tot(\Del_L)$.
-This means that there exists a natural transformation of functors $\Phi\colon \Del_{\Tot(L)}\to \Tot(\Del_L)$ that is an equivalence of groupoids for every Artin rings.
+Here, we recall two useful results on descent of Deligne groupoids. \begin{Theorem}[\cite{Hinich}] Let $L$ be a semicosimplicial DG-Lie algebra such that every $L_i$ is concentrated in nonnegative degrees.
+Then there exists an equivalence of groupoids $\Del_{\Tot(L)}\cong \Tot(\Del_L)$. \end{Theorem}

+This means that there exists a natural transformation of functors $\Phi\colon \Del_{\Tot(L)}\to \Tot(\Del_L)$ that is an equivalence of groupoids for every Artin ring.
 This was also generalised to an equivalence to the formal groupoid associated to the $L_\infty$-structure on the homotopy limit, in the case of semicosimplicial Lie algebra \cite{FMM}.
 If some $L_i$ has nontrivial elements of negative degree the above result is generally false.
-However, according to \cite{FIM}, if $H^p(L_i)=0$ for every $i$ and every $p<0$, then there exists an isomorphism of functors of Artin rings $\Phi\colon \Def_{\Tot(L)}\to \pi_0(\Tot(\Del_L))$.
+However, we have the following result.